Hormone

 Ongoing Review

-Regular follow-ups to monitor your response and fine-tune dosages as your body changes.
+Regular check ups to assess your response to correct the dosages as your body adjusts.

 Annual Screening